ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

 Testing and verification
 ~~~~~~~~~~~~~~~~~~~~~~~~

-As explained above, the testing will be done primarily using a bileto
+As explained above, the testing will be done primarily using a PPA, from
-ticket, which will also run autopkgtests for all of the reverse
+which we will also run autopkgtests for all of the reverse dependencies
-dependencies as well as upstream's testsuite during the package build.
+as well as upstream's testsuite during the package build.

 We will also provide a link to upstream's "call for testing" email and
 to the !GitLab jobs that were executed when the release was cut.